Yichi-Lionel-Cheung/strategy/pairs_trading/README.md

 This strategy is based on the observation that 2 stocks tend to move together.
 The strategy buys the underperforming stock and sells the outperforming stock when the spread between the two stocks is greater than a certain threshold.

 We set `KO` and `PEP` as the pair of stocks to trade.
-We buy `KO` and sell `PEP` when the spread between the two stocks is greater than 2 standard deviations.
+We buy `KO` and sell `PEP` when the spread between the two stocks is greater than 2 standard deviations, vice versa.

 ## Backtest Result